 4. The messier the large system is, the more noise; and the noisier it is, the easier it is to confuse said noise for “the intentions” of system actors.
 Other post-hoc rationalizations—bureaucrats were mindlessly following the rules—also turn out to be more complicated at the case level on further inspection:

 First, it is at level of the case and the event that you see power at work.
-(Another way of putting this: Do not commit the error of those who predict a future knowing full well they have no part in creating it.)
+(Another way of putting this: Do not commit the error of those who predict a future knowing full well they have no part in creating it.
+At least those utopian Saint-Simonians knew enough, it is said, to dress with buttons on the back of their clothes, so that others were required to help them dress, thereby fostering their communities.)

 Third, at the case level you get to see why it comes as no surprise that behavior, practice, and implementation on the ground differ from the plan, design and law said to govern them.
 This finding is so unexceptional that when things do work as planned on the ground this must be a surprise worthy of study.